Mick Carter: Arrival and storylines

 Victoria Garo-Falides from the Daily Mirror described Dyer's scenes as Mick in his first episode as "180 seconds of smarm-filled, smooth talking", and expected him to have more screen time considering the anticipation of his arrival, adding that he failed to "leave much of an impression in his squint-and-you'll-miss-him appearance".
 Caroline Westbrook from the Metro said that although Mick's appearance in his first episode was "fleeting", he had "proven a popular addition to the EastEnders cast."
 Viewers reactions to Mick's first episode were mixed, with Dyer's name trending on Twitter for more than 12 hours.
 Ian Hyland from the Daily Mirror said that hiring Dyer was an "almighty gamble" but he was a "revelation".

 The scenes in which Johnny comes out as gay to Mick in the 3 January 2014 episode were widely praised by viewers on Twitter.
 Jane Simon of the Daily Mirror said Dyer's performance was "absolutely superb" and anticipated that he would receive awards for it.
 David Brown from Radio Times called the scenes "tender and poignant" and praised the character, saying, "News that he wants to do a stretch as long as Adam Woodyatt's is very welcome."
 Hyland said that June 2014 scenes featuring Mick and Ian at the swimming pool were "nicely done".
+In 2021, Laura-Jayne Tyler from Inside Soap wrote that it was "sad" that Mick had never met former character Frank Butcher (Mike Reid), predicting that they would have had a "right old bubble together.